 Outdated Software & Everyday Viruses:

 When examining the technological history of the computing industry, it is clear to see how evolutionary advancements have made computers work more efficiently and less susceptible to debilitating virtual disease.
+These viruses can cause an apc index mismatch BSOD error but thanks to the development of better software these should be rarer.
 Unfortunately, the human brain hasn’t enjoyed such a smooth evolutionary journey and global mental health statistics show how a large percentage of the world’s population is living with outdated mental software and limited protect against everyday experiential ‘viruses’.

 Biologically speaking, humans operate on outdated evolutionary software that is built around our three most basic instinctual drives for safety, reproduction, and enhanced preservation.
 While the human species wouldn’t be around today without these inborn desires, they aren’t necessarily needed like they once were.
 Of course, in prehistoric times when safety wasn’t guaranteed, our caveman ancestors really did need to be on continuous guard with sabertooth-tigers and wooly-mammoths potentially lurking around any corner.
 Yet today, even though this most basic drive from safety isn’t needed like it once was, it still expresses itself in the form of judgment, anxiety, and fear.
 Additionally, the natural drives to reproduce and enhance our circumstances, which are built into our brain’s hardwiring, oftentimes express themselves in the form of sexual misconduct, envy, and stress.